+/etc/fstab: No such file or directory mount tried to look up the name in /etc/fstab but there was no /etc/fstab.
-The mounted filesystem table is kept in the file /etc/mtab.
-This file must exist before mount(1M) can succeed.

-The filesystem that you are trying to mount is already mounted or there is an incorrect entry for it in /etc/mtab.

-mount: ...
-Block device required

-You probably left off the host name (krypton:) portion of your entry:
+- /etc/mtab: No such file or directory The mounted filesystem table is kept in the file /etc/mtab.
+This file must exist before mount(1M) can succeed. - mount: ... already mounted The filesystem that you are trying to mount is already mounted or there is an incorrect entry for it in /etc/mtab. - mount: ...
+Block device required You probably left off the host name (krypton:) portion of your entry: